A Local's 7-Day Iceland Itinerary - South Iceland & the Highlands

 You have loads of hotels in Reykjavik and the city is small, so what area you stay in really doesn’t matter very much.

-Day 7 - Departure day
+Day 7 - Reykjavik and departure

 A field all bright with greens and yellows stretches to a snow covered ridge in the background with a blue sky peaking out from thick white clouds.